Rosario Islands: Characteristics

 This area was declared a Natural National Park due to the necessity to preserve and protect the coral reefs and the associated ecosystems, such as the sea grass and mangroves, and the numerous species of seaweed and animals that inhabit them.

 Coral reef formation is "...enhanced on the windward side of the islands" due to wave action and water qualities that encourage coral growth.

 The islands have become popular tourist destinations for day tours as well as hotels and lodges on a few of the islands.

 History

-In 1885, the area was described as "extremely dangerous to approach" by boat.
+In 1985, the area was described as "extremely dangerous to approach" by boat.

 The Colombian drug lord and narcoterrorist, Pablo Escobar, owned a huge Caribbean getaway on Isla Grande.
 The compound, now half-demolished and overtaken by vegetation and wild animals, featured a mansion, apartments, courtyards, a large swimming pool, a helicopter landing pad, reinforced windows, tiled floors, and a large but unfinished building to the side of the mansion.

+Scuba diving

+There are 28 diving sites known in this area.